Supreme Court Eyes The President's Power To Say 'You're Fired!'

 The constitution says nothing about the president's power to remove officers who have been confirmed by the Senate, observes Clement.

-That would throw into doubt not just the CFPB, but independent agencies that comprise roughly a third of the government, and not just those agencies, but also, potentially, the rules and regulations that those agencies have laid down over the years.
+That would throw into doubt not just the CFPB, but also independent agencies that make up roughly a third of the government — and, potentially, the rules and regulations that those agencies have laid down over the years.

 The end of independent agencies?